-Trademark Oppositions: What Should You Do If Your Trademark is Opposed?
+Trademark objection: What Should You Do If Your Trademark is Opposed?

-After your trademark application has been assess and approved by trademark examiner, the Trademark will be published for opposition, which signify that the mark opposition period starts.
-The trademark opposition period is a period of four (4) month when anyone with a real interest in the proceeding can oppose the trademark application and attempt to stop the trademark from being registered.
-The mark is published in the official Gazette of trademark department, an online trademark journal publication that carry all of the brand/trademark that have been published for opposition.
+After your trademark application has been assessed and approved by the trademark examiner, the Trademark will be published for opposition, which signify that the mark opposition period starts.
+The trademark opposition period is a period of four (4) months when anyone with a real interest in the proceeding can oppose the trademark application and attempt to stop the trademark from being registered.
+The mark is published in the Official Gazette of trademark department, an online trademark journal publication that carries all of the brand/trademark that have been published for opposition.

 Who can oppose my trademark?